-Power transmission infrastructure investment trusts are considered as one of the most popular investors knowing the fact that they offer a pre-tax return between 8 to 9.3 per cent.
-Even these types of pre-tax returns are not available in the debt market even when the risk of AA /AA -segments are considered.
+Power transmission infrastructure investment trusts are considered one of the most popular investors knowing the fact that they offer a pre-tax return between 8 to 9.3 percent.
+Even these types of pre-tax returns are not available in the debt market even when the risk of AA /AA -segments is considered.

 Hence, investors eagerly wait for these types of funds as these assets provide more liquidity like stocks.
 The thing is these assets are traded in the same way the stocks are.